White Blood Cells: Music and lyrics

+Composition and sound

-Continuing the stripped-down garage rock nature of the duo, White Blood Cells features less of the band's blues rock influences, instead displaying a more raw, basic, and primitive rock and roll sound.
+Continuing the stripped-down garage rock nature of the White Stripes, White Blood Cells features less of the band's blues rock influences, instead displaying a more raw, basic, and primitive rock and roll sound.
 Shortly before the release of White Blood Cells, Jack asserted that "There's no blues on the new record.
 We're taking a break from that.
 There's no slide work, bass, guitar solos, or cover songs.
 It's just me and Meg, guitar, drums and piano."
-All material on White Blood Cells is original, and is one of two White Stripes albums to not feature any covers.
+It is one of two White Stripes albums to not feature any covers of other artists.

-"The Union Forever" takes its lyrics from Citizen Kane (1941).

 The lyrics in White Blood Cells explore love, hope, betrayal, and paranoia, brought on by the increasing media attention the duo began receiving.
 Some of the songs were written in the band's early years, or inspired by other side-projects of Jack.
 Jack said being able to utilize his older works was "cool because a lot of things had been sitting around for a long time, stuff I had written on piano that had been just sitting around not doing anything.
 And it was good to put them all together at once, put them all in the same box and see what happened."

-"Dead Leaves and the Dirty Ground" was written by Jack and recorded for their debut album The White Stripes in 1999; it is speculated to be based on the end of Jack and Meg's marriage, though neither have commented on the matter.
-"Little Room" is "homily", written in response to White's favorite song, "Grinnin' in Your Face" by Son House.
-"The Union Forever" contains allusions to Citizen Kane (1941), Jack's favorite film, and every line in the song comes from the movie; Warner Bros. was once rumored to be suing the band over copyright infringement for Citizen Kane.
-"Hotel Yorba" is based on the former hotel of the same name, which was a couple of blocks from Jack's childhood home.
-Two consecutive tracks described by Stylus Magazines Andrew Unterberger as engaging filler, "I Think I Smell a Rat" features lines that rhyme with "rat", while "Aluminum" is a heavy metal instrumental that features Jack and Meg screaming wordlessly over a sludgey guitar riff akin to early Nirvana.
+Many songs that ended up on the album were originally written by Jack for his former band Two-Star Tabernacle.
+These include "Dead Leaves and the Dirty Ground", "Hotel Yorba", "The Union Forever", "The Same Boy You've Always Known", "Offend in Every Way", and "Now Mary".

+Songs 1–8

+"There’s one song I wrote called "The Same Boy You’ve Always Known", though I don't really know if that song's really about me.
+It did feel at the time that at least that sentence was about me: "I'm the same boy you’ve always known."
+It sort of encapsulates the idea as an artists of always trying to paint like a child paints, always remove yourself from your environment and get back down to the reality of who you really might be inside.
+And how some of us never really feel like we've grown up.
+A lot of us feel like we're these boys and girls trapped in adult bodies.
+So that might be a good one to play [at my memorial]."